 Q. Are there Empire Plan participating providers in our area?
 Are Empire Plan participating providers available in other parts of the country?

 A. The Empire Plan has over 15,000 network hospitals, skilled nursing facilities and hospice care facilities nationwide.
 The Empire Plan offers over 190,000 participating providers nationwide.
 For medical, mental health and other providers, see the Participating Provider Directory.
 The Empire Plan Prescription Drug Program has more than 50,000 participating pharmacies nationwide as well as a mail service pharmacy.

 Q. As an employer, how do I become a Participating Agency in The Empire Plan?

 A. NYSHIP requires your governing body to pass a formal resolution to join The Empire Plan.
 Call the Employee Benefits Division of the NYS Department of Civil Service, at 518-485-1771 for details.

-Q. What local government employers currently participate in NYSHIP's Empire Plan?
+Q. What local government employers currently participate in NYSHIP?

 A. Approximately 800 local government employers offer NYSHIP's Empire Plan to their employees.
-View the comprehensive list of Participating Agencies.
+List of Participating Agencies

 Q. What are The Empire Plan confidentiality practices?